 The world's thinnest interactive surface could bring huge breakthroughs for the immersive technology sector.

-Tacttoo can maintain the same level of flexibility and sensitivity of standard skin whilst delivering high-density tactile output.
-This therefore allows for seamless integration into common activities.
-Most exciting to consider with regard to future potential are the possible uses in tactile augmented reality.
+Tacttoo can maintain the same level of flexibility and sensitivity of standard skin, whilst delivering high-density tactile output.
+This allows for seamless integration into common activities.
+Most exciting to consider with regard to future potential is the possible use of tactile augmented reality.
 Immersive technology that relies on movement and skin contact could improve in responsiveness and accuracy with Tacttoo.

 Thus far, Tacttoo has undergone two psychophysical studies and a technical evaluation.
 These concluded that the interface functions effectively, with particular focus on its feel-through properties and durability.